-Flow: Being one with the car.
+- Being one with the car.

 - Schumacher would salvage and use old parts such as tires, put them on his Go-kart, and use them to win the races.

 - When other drivers would have 1 or 2 perfect laps, Schumacher would have consistent and perfect laps back to back.

 “Be tolerant with others and strict with yourself.”

 - Schumacher had sleepless nights after that event.
 We don’t know what he may have done to conquer the debilitating fear that set in after the accident, but he bounced back.

 “You are hurt the moment you believe yourself to be.”

-- When tracks are wet, visibility is low, and chances of colliding in other cars are higher, Schumacher drove flawlessly, showcasing his mastery to drive in rainy weather conditions with wet slicks, worthy of the nickname.
+- When tracks are wet, visibility is low, and chances of colliding with other cars are higher, Schumacher drove flawlessly, showcasing his mastery of driving in rainy weather conditions with wet slicks, worthy of the nickname.